One in four (26%) adults have some type of disability and overall, around 61 million people of all ages in the U.S. (18.5%) have a disability.

-The very public Dominos ADA lawsuit in where Dominos lost their case against Guillermo Robles, the blind man who sued the pizza chain after he was unable to order food on Domino’s website, was very much the catalyst for businesses to stand up and take web accessibility seriously.
+The very public Dominos ADA lawsuit in which Dominos lost their case against Guillermo Robles, the blind man who sued the pizza chain after he was unable to order food on Domino’s website, was very much the catalyst for businesses to stand up and take web accessibility seriously.
 Providing everyone has the right to equal treatment and shouldn’t experience discrimination because they have a disability, including online experiences to complete everyday tasks.

-lawsuits hit record numbers in 2019, with 11,053 suits filed in federal court.
+Lawsuits hit record numbers in 2019, with 11,053 suits filed in federal court.